-The Society of St James manages a range of hostels, supported shared houses and independent flats for homeless people across Southampton (and increasingly, across the wider county), offering a total of 338 bedspaces across our services.
-We give our residents much more than just a roof over their heads.
+The Society of St James manages a range of hostels, supported shared houses and independent flats for homeless people across Southampton (and increasingly, across the wider county), offering over 300 bed spaces across our services.
+We give the people we work with much more than just a roof over their heads.
 We give them a chance at a new future.

 To have such a high proportion of people coming through our services and taking the opportunity to improve their lives is what we’re all about.